errordeveloper/weave-demos/poseidon/README.md

 Now, on the master machine (`core-01`), let’s try deploying the guestbook example.

 As part of the provisioning process we have placed Kubernetes examples in your home directory.
-You should see a symlink called `guestbook-example`, if it’s not there check if a `curl` process is still running.
+You should see a directory called `guestbook-example`, if it’s not there check if a `curl` process is still running.

 ```
 core@core-01 ~ $ ls